sraikund16/torch-release-notes/2.8.0/final.md

 ```

 # Deprecations
+### MPS support for MacOS Ventura will be removed in 2.9
+TODO

 ### `torch.ao.quantization` is deprecated and will be removed in 2.10 ([#153892](https://github.com/pytorch/pytorch/pull/153892))
 To migrate:
 - Eager mode quantization (`torch.ao.quantization.quantize`, `torch.ao.quantization.quantize_dynamic`)